3 Unknowns of the PMP® Certification Exam

-- Proof that you completed 35 hours of project management experience
+- Proof that you completed 35 hours of project management education

 - Signed experience verification forms

-It’s crucial that you have documentation to verify your PDU course completion.
-If you haven’t already completed your PDUs, make sure you choose a course provider that offers up documentation showing when you complete your courses.
+It’s crucial that you have documentation to verify your 35 hours of project management education.
+If you haven’t already completed this, make sure you choose a course provider that offers up documentation showing when you complete your courses.
 You also want to be sure the organization you choose can support you through the audit process.

 Continuing Certification Requirements (CCR) are a Must

-Passing your PMP Certification Exam is a big challenge completed, but the process doesn't’ stop there.
+Passing the PMP certification exam is a big challenge completed, but the process doesn't’ stop there.
 Earning your certification once does not mean you’re certified for your whole life.
 Unlike a traditional degree, you must fulfill certain educational requirements to maintain your certification, like collecting 60 PDUs every three years.
 This ensures you stay up-to-date on the latest project management strategies, and you’re equipped to manage any project that comes your way.

 There are a few features you should look for when choosing an organization for your CCR activities.
-First, choose for an organization for your initial 35 PDUs that also offers follow-up courses, so you’ll already be familiar with the organization and its processes.
+First, choose an organization for your initial 35 hours of formal project management education that also offers follow-up courses, so you’ll already be familiar with the organization and its processes.
 Plus, if you had a good experience with them in the past, you can trust that you’ll get positive results again.

 Also, look for an course provider that regularly updates their course offerings.
 Because you want to stay relevant and ahead of project management trends, choose a provider that updates or adds to their training materials monthly.
 This ensures you’re always on the cutting edge of project management strategies.

 Finally, and most importantly, look for an organization that makes reporting your PDU completion to the PMI hassle-free.
 This means choosing an organization offering PDUs that have been pre-approved by the Project Management Institute, so you don’t have to worry about whether or not the courses you’re taking will be counted.